GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis: Discussion

 \textbf{Current limitations in design and implementation.} In \mysec\ref{sec:filtering}, the modifiers filtering part only utilized a whitelist to filter the modifiers with access control.
 However, this filtering method can lead to false positives or negatives of vulnerabilities.
 To enhance accuracy, a more precise approach is required, which involves retrieving the definition of modifiers and conducting a detailed semantic analysis on them.
 For the static analysis part in \mysec\ref{sec:confirming}, a simple method was used to analyze the control flow graph and data dependence graph.
 This analysis is not path-sensitive, meaning that some path-related issues, such as the reachability of certain execution paths under specific conditions, might be overlooked.
 It could be improved by introducing symbolic execution engines to the static analysis part.

-\textbf{The use of other GPT models.} As mentioned in \mysec\ref{sec:implement}, \name employs the widely used GPT-3.5-turbo model~\cite{openai_temperature} as its GPT model.
+\textbf{The use of other GPT models \fixme{and parameters}.} As mentioned in \mysec\ref{sec:implement}, \name employs the widely used GPT-3.5-turbo model~\cite{openai_temperature} as its GPT model.
 We also conducted a preliminary test using GPT-4, but we did not observe a notable improvement, while the cost increased 20 times.
-This finding suggests that \name does not necessarily require more powerful GPT models.
-In the future, we plan to conduct a systematic test of various GPT models within the context of \name, including Google Bard and Claude (when we have API access to them) and the self-trained LLaMA model.
+This finding suggests that \name does not necessarily require more powerful GPT models. \fixme{ As the temperature parameter is set to zero, the answers of the GPT model tend to be deterministic.
+A higher temperature might lead to more creative answers, but it could also result in more false positives or false negatives.
+However, reproducing results becomes more challenging with a higher temperature. } In the future, we plan to conduct a systematic test of various GPT models within the context of \name, including Google Bard, Claude (when we have API access to them), and the self-trained LLaMA model, \fixme{as well as the influence of different parameters on \name}. \solvedreview{It is relevant to see the temperature parameter set to zero after a quick analysis.
+However, the authors may consider adding it to the discussion to reveal the tradeoffs or potential drawbacks.}